Create a generative AI chat app

 8. Use the CTRL+S command to save your changes to the code file.

-1. In the cloud shell command-line pane, under the code editor, enter the following command to run the app:
+1. In the cloud shell command-line pane, enter the following command to sign into Azure.

 Python